MythicAgents/Athena/README.md

   - Medium option.
 This contains the base agent code, and only the required libraries.
 This file is smaller than the regular self contained option, however you may encounter some difficulties with custom `execute-assembly` assemblies.
 You will need to load their dependencies manually using `load-assembly` even if they're usually built into the framework
   - File Size: 18.5MB
   - Compressed Size: 12.8MB
-- NativeAOT
-  - Alternative Medium option.
-NativeAOT is still in development for the .NET framework.
-This allows the entire payload to be statically compiled, however you lose the ability to reflectively load plugins.
-So you'll be limited to built-in commands, SOCKS5, and SMB support.
-  - File Size: 28MB

 ## Credit
 [@its_a_feature_](https://twitter.com/its_a_feature_) - Creator of the Mythic framework